Popular words in English. A list of basic English words for live communication. Greetings and farewells

 She lives with her parents.– She lives with her parents.

-he- he
+he- He

-He is my neighbour.- He's my neighbor.
+He is my neighbor.- He's my neighbor.

 This is Pete.
 He wants to help us.- This is Pete.
 He wants to help us.

-as- how
+as- How

 [æz]